kvellian/data_viz/README.md

 ## Initial Analysis

   Using this bar plot, to count properties by type, the assumption about the large presence of single-family homes in the dataset can be confirmed, with 400 listings.
-This explanatory visualization displays the sums of each type at the top of the bar to inform the reader of the exact count, and the size of the bars allows us to visually gauge each type's impact on the dataset.
+This explanatory visualization displays the sums of each type at the top of the bar to inform the reader of the exact count, and the size of the bars allows us to gauge each type's impact on the dataset visually.
 Exploring this property type further might provide great insights due to its large significance.
 It will allow us to make reasonable estimations when diving deeper.

 <img src="assets/img/count_bar_plot.png" alt="count_bar_plot">